Mikhail-Mks/bank-marketing-prediction/README.md

-# Predicting Bank Telemarketing Success with Logistic Regression
+# Bank Telemarketing Success Prediction with Logistic Regression

 This project aims to predict the success of bank telemarketing campaigns by analyzing a dataset of customer information and campaign history.
 The project employs logistic regression, a supervised machine learning algorithm, to build a predictive model that can identify potential subscribers to bank term deposits.